au2001/website/README.md

 Here is a list of planned upcoming improvements, roughly ranked by priority:

 - Adding a portfolio of my projects, contributions, and more generally of my past work;
-- Moving the bulk of my social links form the footer to a dedicated `Contact` page, with an additional contact form;
 - Creating a `Learn` page with the process through which I learnt different stuff, with a cheatsheet- and tutorial-oriented format;
 - Internationalizing and translating to different languages, most notably French;